decaporg/decap-cms/website/content/docs/cloudinary.md

     api_key: your_api_key
 ```

-> ⚠️ Make sure you are logged in to the same Cloudinary account with the `your_cloud_name` you specified above otherwise the login will just fail.
+**Note:** The user must be logged in to the Cloudinary account connected to the `api_key` used in your Netlify CMS configuration.

 ## Netlify CMS configuration options